Dog groomer

 What it's like

-shampoo and dry the dog's coat
+shampooing and drying the dog's coat

-give it a final trim with scissors
+giving the dog's coat a final trim with scissors

 Explore more information about this job